 1.)
 Start with skills.
 Assess the skills of your team.
 Are they skilled in data integration and modeling?
 Are they trained on new technologies and approaches?
 Have they worked on similar projects, both in domain and scale?
 Do you have team leads who are capable of mentoring and guiding less skilled staff?

 Address skill gaps by getting the right people from across the company.
 When not available internally, reach outside and find skilled people to help.
-Partner with a consultancy whose core competency is data warehousing, and determine which type of data warehouse is the right fit for you.
+Partner with an analytics consultancy whose core competency is data warehousing, and determine which type of data warehouse is the right fit for you.